 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive disorder caused by a deficiency of galactocerebrosidase.
 A deficiency of this enzyme leads to an accumulation of galactosylceramide causing severe demyelination throughout the brain.
-Krabbe disease is caused by mutations in the GALC gene, and it has an estimated frequency of 1 in 100,000 births.
+Krabbe disease is primarily caused by mutations in the GALC gene, and it has an estimated frequency of 1 in 100,000 births.
+Although rare, a few infants with an early onset Krabbe disease phenotype due to deficiency of saposin A (SAP-A) have been found.
+Saposin-A is a sphingolipid activator protein that assists galactocerebrosidase in its action on galactosylceramide.

 Severely affected individuals typically present between 3 to 6 months of age with increasing irritability and sensitivity to stimuli.
 Rapid neurodegeneration including white matter disease follows with death usually occurring by age 2.
-A small subset of individuals have late onset forms of the disease that are characterized by ataxia, vision loss, weakness, and psychomotor regression presenting anywhere from age 6 months to the seventh decade of life.
+Some individuals have later onset forms of the disease that are characterized by ataxia, vision loss, weakness, and psychomotor regression presenting anywhere from age 6 months to the seventh decade of life.
 The clinical course of Krabbe disease can be variable, even within the same family.
-Treatment is mostly supportive, although hematopoietic stem cell transplantation has shown some success if treatment begins before neurologic damage has occurred.

-Reduced or absent galactocerebrosidase in leukocytes or fibroblasts (CBGT / Galactocerebrosidase, Fibroblasts) can indicate a diagnosis of Krabbe disease.
-Molecular sequencing of the GALC gene (GALCS / Krabbe Disease, Full Gene Analysis and Large [30 kb] Deletion, PCR) allows for detection of the disease-causing mutations in affected patients and carrier detection in family members.
+Reduced or absent galactocerebrosidase in leukocytes can indicate a diagnosis of Krabbe disease, however a number of polymorphisms in the GALC gene have been identified that result in reduced galactocerebrosidase activity in vitro, but do not cause disease.
+Molecular sequencing of the GALC gene (KRABZ / Krabbe Disease, Full Gene Analysis and Large [30 kb] Deletion, PCR) is necessary for differentiating polymorphisms from disease-causing mutations in affected patients and for carrier detection in family members.

 Diagnosis of Krabbe disease